fommil/fpmortals/manuscript/main-text.md

 Pad out the application implementation with everything we've learnt.

+May need union types, see <https://github.com/propensive/totalitarian>

+Will probably be a big chapter.
+Maybe best to leave it for a final part of the book?

 ## TODO Spotting patterns, refactoring

 Note that some of our algebras are actually common things and can be